H4tch/ModDoc/README.md

 ModDoc
 ======

+#### (This project is currently stalled as I look in to dynamic shared object loading.)

 Open design document for a declarative Mod definition language for game development.
-Uses [TOML](https://github.com/mojombo/toml#toml) as the underlying markup language.(I may create a superset of Toml, though.
-If I do, I'll make sure the extension is minimal. )
+Uses [TOML](https://github.com/mojombo/toml#toml) as the underlying markup language.(I may need to create an extension to TOML. )

 ## Example